SammyEnigma/NetLib/README.md

 # NetLib

-A cross platform, lightweight and optimized library for C application, emphasizes on low memory consumption and minimal program size.
+A cross platform communication library for C++ applications